Epi-Sim/MMCACovid19Vac.jl/README.md

 # MMCACovid19Vac

-MicroMArkovEpi is a Julia package for simulating epidemic simulation of metapopulation.
+MMCACovid19Vac is a Julia package for simulating epidemic dynamics in a metapopulation, with built-in support for modeling vaccination campaigns.
 The package is based on two previous implementations:
 * MMCAcovid19 Julia package [https://docs.juliahub.com/MMCAcovid19/]([url](https://docs.juliahub.com/MMCAcovid19/))
 * MMCA_with_vaccination [https://github.com/PGcastioni/MMCA_with_vaccination/]([url](https://github.com/PGcastioni/MMCA_with_vaccination/))